fluencelabs/nox/js-client/README.md

 ## IMPORTANT: Client and README are under heavy development and can be outdated.
-Ask questions in gitter or in issues.
+Ask a question in gitter or file an issue.

 ## Fluence Javascript Client